Ruet-e-Hilal Committee: Controversy

-Historical Controversies over moon sighting
+Historical controversies over Moon sighting

-Controversies over moon sighting have plagued Muslim history since the very beginning.
+Controversies over Moon sighting have noted been in Muslim history since the Middle Ages.
 Al Majmu, a treatise written by the 13th century Arab scholar Muhyi ad-Din Yahya al-Nawawi, shows the founders of various Islamic schools of jurisprudence, including Imam Shafi and Imam Ahmad bin Hanbal, respectively from the eighth and ninth centuries, to have expressed different opinions on the issue.
-Shafi put his entire trust in arithmetic and astronomical calculations; Hanbal deemed the physical sighting of the moon mandatory, although he did not see local sighting as necessary — once the moon is sighted anywhere in the Muslim world, every follower of the faith must accept that.
+Shafi put his entire trust in arithmetic and astronomical calculations; Hanbal deemed the physical sighting of the Moon mandatory, although he did not see local sighting as necessary — once the Moon is sighted anywhere in the Muslim world, every follower of the faith must accept that.
 Ibn-e-Taymiyya, another 13th-century scholar, writing in his Risala fi’l-Hilal (Tract on the Crescent), “...categorically rejects the use of astronomical calculation in determining the lunar month.”
 Yaqut ibn Abdullah al-Hamawi, a 12th-century Arab biographer and geographer of Greek origin, gives the government complete authority in making such decisions.
 He cites a legal maxim: “Hukm al-hakim ilzamun wa yarfa’ al-khilaf” (decision by a ruler is decisive and erases differences).
-In the 1920s, the grand mufti at Jamia al-Azhar in Cairo, Shaykh Mustafa Maraghi wrote in a paper that personal testimony of moon sighting cannot be accepted if scientific calculations conclusively prove that a moon sighting was not possible.
+In the 1920s, the grand mufti at Jamia al-Azhar in Cairo, Shaykh Mustafa Maraghi wrote in a paper that personal testimony of Moon sighting cannot be accepted if scientific calculations conclusively prove that a Moon sighting was not possible.

-Between the early Muslims and their current religious descendants, multiple texts have been written and debated on the issue, each more informed than the previous one due to gradual improvements in the astronomical sciences as well as the increased reliance on technology to observe celestial objects with better accuracy.
-Yet controversies have proliferated at the same speed as interpretations of earlier religious texts have become sophisticated and complex.

-The first official institution to decide on the sighting of the moon in Pakistan was formed in 1948; an executive order set up a central committee which would receive reports from districts committees from all the regions, including its now separated eastern part.
-The meteorological department, too, was consulted before a decision on moon sighting was made.
+The first official institution to decide on the sighting of the Moon in Pakistan was formed in 1948; an executive order set up a central committee which would receive reports from districts committees from all the regions, including its now separated eastern part.
+The meteorological department, too, was consulted before a decision on Moon sighting was made.

 In 1958, this mechanism faced its first reported shock as Peshawar celebrated Eidul Fitr a day before the rest of the country.
-This was the first of many controversies to come, created by regional, and sometimes political, differences over moon sighting.
-In the 1960s, Karachi differed with the central government's decisions on the sighting of the moon three times in seven years.
+This was the first of many controversies to come, created by regional, and sometimes political, differences over Moon sighting.
+In the 1960s, Karachi differed with the central government's decisions on the sighting of the Moon three times in seven years.